Calvonator/CCoin/README.md

 The current program is limited in its functionality as it is only meant to meet the requirements of an assessment rubric.

-Currerntly, their are two CLI programs - the transaction and blocking program.
+Currerntly, there are two CLI programs - the transaction and blocking program.

 # Transaction Recording Program